BlingCorp/bling/docs/module/wall.md

     change_timer = 600
 }

--- setup for all screens at once bling.module.wallpaper.setup {
+-- setup for multiple screens at once
+-- the 'screen' argument can be a table of screen objects bling.module.wallpaper.setup {
     set_function = bling.module.wallpaper.setters.random,
-    screens = screen, -- The awesome 'screen' variable is an array of all screen objects wallpaper = {"/path/to/a/folder", "/path/to/another/folder"},
+    screen = screen, -- The awesome 'screen' variable is an array of all screen objects wallpaper = {"/path/to/a/folder", "/path/to/another/folder"},
     change_timer = 631
 }